oracle-livelabs/database/truecache/cleanup/cleanup.md

 ### Objectives

-- Terminate and tear down all resources/instances used in the Oracle True cache Lab.
+- Terminate and tear down all resources/instances used in the Oracle True Cache Lab.

 ### Prerequisites